Support within the community

 Support for you

-- If you are vulnerable and have people around who can help
+- I don't have anyone who can help

 - Guidance for Mutual Aid Groups